Ethel de Fraine

-Ethel de Fraine (2 November 1879 – 25 March 1918) was a British botanist.
+Ethel Louise de Fraine FLS (2 November 1879 – 25 March 1918) was a British botanist, morphologist and palaeobotanist.
+She investigated the seedling structure of the Cactaceæ and the rare fossil stem Sutcliffia.

-Life and work
+Life

-Ethel Louise de Fraine was born in Aylesbury, Buckinghamshire, England on 2 November 1879 and received her D.Sc. from the University of London.
+De Fraine was born in Aylesbury, Buckinghamshire, England on 2 November 1879.

+She received her D.Sc. from the University of London.
 She was a lecturer in botany at Battersea Polytechnic from 1910 to 1913 and then taught at Westfield College in 1915.
 She died at Falmouth, Cornwall, England on 25 March 1918.